 A burgeoning segment of African-based companies is revolutionising the global financial technology (fintech) industry.
-These trailblazing firms are shifting the way we approach the development, delivery, and accessibility of financial services.
+These trailblazing firms are shifting how we approach the development, delivery, and accessibility of financial services.

-Forbes, as cited by Shapshak (2019), recognises the considerable contributions of startups from South Africa, Nigeria, and Kenya in shaping the fintech landscape across sub-Saharan Africa.
+As cited by Shapshak (2019), Forbes recognises the considerable contributions of startups from South Africa, Nigeria, and Kenya in shaping the fintech landscape across sub-Saharan Africa.
 “Investment in African fintech has nearly quadrupled in less than two years, reaching a significant $360 million in 2018,” he stated.
 Interestingly, the youth, particularly women, are at the forefront of these transformative advancements.

 The African Fintech Network

-Established in Lagos, Nigeria in December 2018, the African Fintech Network serves as a connective tissue, linking nations, organisations, and other critical stakeholders in the fintech industry for the exchange of ideas and technology rollouts.
+Established in Lagos, Nigeria, in December 2018, the African Fintech Network serves as a connective tissue, linking nations, organisations, and other critical stakeholders in the fintech industry to exchange ideas and technology rollouts.
 This pivotal platform, launched formally three months later in Morocco, currently integrates over half of the African countries.

 Top Countries for African Fintech